yannhowe/platformplatform/README.md

 ./platformplatform.sh up
 ```
 There are a bunch of things in beta.
 This means you can docker-compose up them from the folder alone and only when platformplatform isn't running.
 They have not been secured or configured for backups and restore.

+## Trendy GitOps
+`./gitops.sh` makes deployment check every 60 seconds for new commits in branch.